Strum355/mcshader-lsp/README.md

 - Linting
 - Syntax highlighting (by extension dependency)
 - Support for `#include` directives
-- Auto-complete prompts (incomplete)
+- Auto-complete prompts (incomplete and rough)

-## Planned
+## Installation (assumes installing from VSCode extension tab)

-- Multi-workspaces (currently only one is supported and using multiple is very undefined behaviour)
+- After reloading, open a shaderpack's folder.
-- Warnings for unused uniforms/varyings
+- You should be prompted to set your shaderpacks folder e.g. `"mcglsl.shaderpacksPath": "C:/Users/Noah/AppData/Roaming/.minecraft/shaderpacks"`
-- Some cool `DRAWBUFFERS` stuff
+- You should then be prompted saying `glslangValidator` isn't installed.
+Hit the download button and wait for a notification saying that it's been installed.

-Got a feature request?
-Chuck it into an Issue!
+- You should now be good to go!

 ## Requirements

-- Visual Studio Code (v1.17.0 or higher - minimum requirement untested)
+- Visual Studio Code (v1.23.0 or higher - minimum requirement untested).
 - The [Shader languages support for VS Code](https://marketplace.visualstudio.com/items?itemName=slevesque.shader) extension.
 This should automatically install when you install this extension.
 - That the shader(s) you're editing are in the `shaderpacks` folder in `.minecraft`.
-- The [OpenGL / OpenGL ES Reference Compiler](https://github.com/KhronosGroup/glslang) (for convenience, put it in your PATH, this is the assumed location if not specified).
-If, for some reason, you're using MacOS, there are no pre-compiled binaries of this.
+- That you've only one shader folder open.
+Multiple workspaces aren't currently supported.
-- [MacOS] Not MacOS.
-Not that you're making MC Shaders on/for MacOS anyways...right?
+- The [OpenGL / OpenGL ES Reference Compiler](https://github.com/KhronosGroup/glslang).
+The extension will give you an option to download it and update your settings automatically.

 ## Extension Settings